Undergraduate Bachelor of Science (BS) degrees awarded by the McKelvey School of Engineering include several categories as listed below.

 To earn any undergraduate degree in the McKelvey School of Engineering, a student must accomplish all of the following:

-- Earn at least a C (2.0) cumulative grade-point average in all applicable courses taken at Washington University.
+1. Earn at least a C (2.0) cumulative grade point average in all applicable courses taken at Washington University.
 All courses must be taken for a letter grade unless otherwise specified.
+Only online courses offered by McKelvey departments and by Arts & Sciences departments may apply to degree requirements.
 Other course restrictions may apply, and students should closely review the remainder of this Bulletin as well as the degree audit system.

 Note: Some departments may have program-specific residency requirements that require students to complete a minimum number of units at Washington University for their specific degree programs.
 This is currently true in Computer Science & Engineering.

-- Complete the English proficiency requirement as well as the humanities and social sciences requirement of the McKelvey School of Engineering.
+6. Complete the humanities and social sciences requirement of the McKelvey School of Engineering.

 Humanities and Social Sciences Requirement